Ephigenia/ikea-availability-checker/README.md

 ## Trouble Shooting

-- `DEPRECATED`
-    You’re trying to check the availability of a product that may not be available in the country/store.
-Read more about it in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)
 - I want to deactivate colored output
     Colored output can be disabled by setting the `FORCE_COLOR=1` before running a command: `FORCE_COLOR=0 npx ikea-availability-checker stores de`